 - Gut dysbiosis

 - Toxic and heavy metals overload (from food, beauty and cleaning products, tap water and environment)

 - Certain medications, especially used to treat cancer, psychiatric conditions and heart problems.

 The most common diagnostic tests for Hashimoto’s are thyroid antibodies markers: thyroid peroxidase antibodies (TPO Ab) and thyroglobulin antibodies (TGB Ab).
 However, to get better picture of your thyroid health in general, it’s worth running a full thyroid panel that includes: TSH, Total T4, Free T4, Free T3, Reverse T3 and Thyroid Antibodies.

-What lab tests to run to detect Hashimoto’s and early thyroid dysfunction?
+What thyroid blood tests to run to detect Hashimoto’s and early thyroid dysfunction?

-A comprehensive blood test can give you an insight into your current state of thyroid health and a clearer picture of what’s happening in your body.
+A full thyroid panel can give you an insight into your current state of thyroid health and a clearer picture of what’s happening in your body.

 |TSH||thyroid stimulating hormone is produced by the pituitary to instruct your thyroid gland to produce thyroid hormones.|

 |Free T4||T4 and T3 are your body’s main thyroid hormones.
 Free T4 measures the bioavailable (unbound) hormone produced by the thyroid gland.
 Low T4 is a marker of low thyroid function.|